-St. Paul's is simply breathtaking, especially now that the scaffolding has been removed, after 15 years of major restoration work.
+St. Paul's is simply breathtaking, especially since the scaffolding was removed, after an enormous, 15-year restoration, completed in 2011.
 The structure is Sir Christopher Wren's masterpiece, completed in 1710 after 35 years of building, and, much later, miraculously spared (mostly) by World War II bombs.
 Wren's first plan, known as the New Model, did not make it past the drawing board.
 The second, known as the Great Model, got as far as a 20-foot oak rendering—now displayed in the Trophy Room—before it also was rejected.

 The remains of the poet John Donne, who was Dean of St. Paul's for his final 10 years (he died in 1631), are in the south choir aisle.
 The vivacious choir-stall carvings nearby are the work of Grinling Gibbons, as are those on the great organ, which Wren designed.
 Behind the high altar is the American Memorial Chapel, dedicated to the 28,000 GIs stationed in the United Kingdom who lost their lives in World War II.
 Among the famous figures whose remains lie in the Crypt are the Duke of Wellington and Admiral Lord Nelson.
 Free, 90-minute guided tours take place daily at 10, 11, 1, and 2; book a place at the welcome desk (on the day only).
 A tour of the Triforium (upper galleries) can be booked by groups of 5 for £8 per person; see the website for details.

 - Address: St. Paul's Churchyard, The City, London, EC4M 8AD | Map It

 - Cost: £17 (includes multimedia guides and guided tours)

 - Hours: Mon.–Sat.
 8:30–4:30 (last ticket sold at 4); open Sun. for services only

 - Website: www.stpauls.co.uk

 - Location: The City